jwplayer/applicaster-docs/index.md

 ## Adding a page
 1. Go [Github Repo](https://github.com/marcovandeveen/jwp-applicaster-docs).
-1. Add an .md file
+1. Add an .md file.
+Name it .md-draft in you don't want to publish it yet.
 1. Make sure to add the required parameters to page.
 See [Just the docs](https://just-the-docs.github.io/just-the-docs/docs/navigation-structure/)
 1. Click commit.
 Github will create a branch
 1. Create a pull request of your branch